CRANWELL'S PARISH CHURCH

 Purchasing a copy of Sue Goodin's book on the history of Cranwell go to:

 For information about getting married in church go to

 For information about the refurbishment of the military graves in the eastern area of the churchyard see the letter from the Ministry of Defence in the "Military Grave Refurbishment" Section.
-This work is planned to start in July 2021.
+This work is nearing completion and was commemorated with a service of rededication led by the Right Reverend Dr Nigel Peyton on St Andrew's Day 20th of November 2021.